 Original Post: February 2017 13:17 First of all I would like to pay homage to Carter G. Woodson who is responsible for starting Negro History Week and getting it recognized throughout the country which led to what we now know as Black History Month.
 Carter G. Woodson...read more

 “Why did people want to treat Black people badly?” said the little girl looking up at me at my first outreach as the new Outreach Coordinator for BCRI.
-(This particular outreach is called Tug – o – War and illustrates the struggles between the establishment and...read more
+(This particular outreach is called Tug – o – War and illustrates the struggles between the...read more

 Sunday: 1:00 PM – 5:00 P.M.